Quantum Equivalence of the DLP and CDHP for Group Actions: Introduction

 \section{Introduction}

+In their seminal 1976 paper~\cite{DH76}, Diffie and Hellman conjectured that breaking their new key exchange protocol (in the sense of computing the shared secret from the public keys) was as hard as computing discrete logarithms.
+This polynomial-time equivalence was later proven (assuming knowledge of suitable auxiliary algebraic groups of smooth order) for all groups by Maurer~\cite{Maurer}, based on earlier results of den~Boer~\cite{denBoer} covering certain special cases.

+In this short paper, we prove an unconditional reduction between the analogous problems for group actions in the quantum setting.
+This result has important implications for the quantum security of the \emph{CSIDH} key-exchange scheme~\cite{csidh}.

-In 1997, Couveignes introduced the notion of a \emph{hard homogeneous space}~\cite{hhs}, essentially a free and transitive finite abelian group action $\act\colon G\times X\to X$ which is easy to compute while certain computational problems are hard.
-In Couveignes' terminology, these problems are \emph{vectorization} and \emph{parallelization}, named by analogy with the archetypical example of a homogeneous space: a vector space acting on affine space by translations (cf.\ Figure~\ref{fig:vec_par}).
+\subheading{Cryptographic group actions.} In 1997, Couveignes introduced the notion of a \emph{hard homogeneous space}~\cite{hhs}, essentially a free and transitive finite abelian group action $\act\colon G\times X\to X$ which is efficiently computable \footnote{See Section~\ref{sec:effgrpact} for a precise definition.} while other computational problems are hard.
+In Couveignes' terminology, these are \emph{vectorization} and \emph{parallelization}, named by analogy with the archetypical example of a homogeneous space: a vector space acting on affine space by translations (cf.\ Figure~\ref{fig:vec_par}).
 The vectorization problem is: given $x$ and $g\act x$ in $X$, compute $g\in G$.
 The parallelization problem is: given $x$, $g\act x$, and $h\act x$ in $X$, compute $gh\act x\in X$.

-The group-exponentiation analogues of these problems are more commonly referred to as the \emph{discrete logarithm problem} (DLP) and the \emph{computational Diffie--Hellman problem} (CDHP).
+The group-exponentiation analogues of these problems are the \emph{discrete logarithm problem} (DLP) and \emph{computational Diffie--Hellman problem} (CDHP).

+For twenty years, there was little interest in the hard-homogeneous-spaces framework, since all known (conjectural) instantiations were either painfully slow in practice or already captured by the group-exponentiation point of view.
+However, interest in these one-way group actions has reemerged due to the current focus on post-quantum cryptography, where group-exponentiation Diffie--Hellman is broken in polynomial time by Shor's algorithm~\cite{shor}, but group \emph{actions} are not.
+In particular, \emph{CSIDH} is a cryptographic group action that appears to be post-quantum secure and reasonably efficient in many scenarios~\cite{csidh}.

+\subheading{DLP--CDHP reductions.} Just like in the classical group-exponentiation setting, it is evident that parallelization reduces to vectorization: recover $x$ from $x \act g$, then apply $x$ to $y \act g$ to obtain $xy\act g$.
+Traditionally, the other direction is much more subtle.
+The reduction essentially relies on the existence of auxiliary algebraic groups of smooth group order over $\F_{q_i}$, where the $q_i$ are the prime divisors of the order of the group in which the DLP and CDHP are defined.